mashhoudrajput/terraform-regenesis/README.md

 # Terraform AWS Regenesis (compatible with Terraform >= 1.13.3)

-This repository contains Terraform code to provision a development environment for the "regenesis" application on AWS.
+This repository contains Terraform code to provision a betaelopment environment for the "regenesis" application on AWS.

 Main resources provisioned
 - VPC with public and private subnets